houzhengyang/BLUP_sample_code/README.md

 # BLUP_sample_code
 Supplementary to "Remote sensing-assisted data assimilation and simultaneous inference for forest inventory"

-20190809 BLUP code with a sample implementation
+# 20190809 BLUP code with a sample implementation

-Written by:
+# Written by:
 Drs.
 Zhengyang Hou, Lauri Mehtatalo, Ronald E. McRoberts, Goran Stahl, Parvez Rana, Jouni Siipilehto, Timo Tokola, Qing Xu

-NOTE:
+# Note:
 (1) This is a supplementary material for the paper:
      << Remote sensing-assisted data assimilation and simultaneous inference for forest inventory >>
      published at the Remote Sensing of Environment, completed by the same group of authors.